woj-tek/petozoltan.github.io/_posts/2016-08-24-clean-code-introduction.md

 **Avoid inline implementation**

-- Methods do more than one thing.
+- Methods doing more than one thing.
 - This is unnamed functionality.

 Bad: Method doing more than one thing (from the book)